SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 		</Page>
 	```

-2. To the list of attributes for the opening tag, add the following two:
+2. To the list of attributes for the opening `<mvc:View...` tag, add the following two:
 	```xml
 		xmlns:f="sap.f"
 		xmlns:grid="sap.ui.layout.cssgrid"